msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 Another class of regularisation techniques involve modifying the loss function.
 For instance, L₁ regularisation (sometimes called lasso regression) adds to the loss a penalty based on the absolute value of the neural-network parameters.
 Similarly, L₂ regularisation (sometimes called ridge regression) adds to the loss a penalty based on the square of the neural-network parameters.
 Note that these penalty terms are not functions of the data or of the statistical-model parameters that we are trying to infer, and therefore do not modify the Bayes risk or the associated Bayes estimator.
 These regularisation techniques can be implemented straightforwardly by providing a custom `optimiser` to [`train`](@ref) that includes a [`SignDecay`](https://fluxml.ai/Flux.jl/stable/training/optimisers/#Flux.Optimise.SignDecay) object for L₁ regularisation, or a [`WeightDecay`](https://fluxml.ai/Flux.jl/stable/training/optimisers/#Flux.Optimise.WeightDecay) object for L₂ regularisation.
 See the [Flux documentation](https://fluxml.ai/Flux.jl/stable/training/training/#Regularisation) for further details.

-For example, the following code constructs a neural Bayes estimator using dropout and L₂ regularisation with coefficient $\lambda = 0.001$:
+For example, the following code constructs a neural Bayes estimator using dropout and L₂ regularisation with penalty coefficient $\lambda = 10^{-4}$:

 ```
 using NeuralEstimators